-12.1 4-H Name and Emblem Regulations
+12.1.
+4-H Name and Emblem Regulations

-The 4-H Name and Emblem are protected under federal statute Title 18, U.S. Code 707.
+The 4-H name and emblem are protected under federal statute Title 18, U.S. Code 707.
 This statute protects other federal emblems, like the Seal of the President of the United States.
 In all instances, such use shall conform to state and national policy and be for the furtherance of the 4-H educational program rather than for the benefits of private individuals, donors, or others.
 "Using the 4-H Name and Emblem"

-12.1.1 Use of the 4-H Name and Emblem
+12.1.1.
+Use of the 4-H Name and Emblem

-Any person, company or entity desiring to use the 4-H Name and/or Emblem MUST receive approval before doing so.
+Any person, company, or entity desiring to use the 4-H name and/or emblem MUST receive approval before doing so.
 There are federal penalties for not gaining approval.

-- 4-H Clubs MUST have a charter on file to use the 4-H Name and Emblem. - Affiliated 4-H organizations (ex. councils, camps, Foundations, etc.) must have a Memorandum of Understanding/Agreement or 4-H Charters to use the 4-H Name and Emblem.
+- o 4-H Clubs MUST have a charter on file to use the 4-H name and emblem. - o Affiliated 4-H organizations (e.g., councils, camps, Foundations, etc.) must have a Memorandum of Understanding/Agreement or 4-H Charters to use the 4-H name and emblem.

-12.1.2 Who Gives Permission
+12.1.2.
+Who Gives Permission

-Within a county is subject to approval by the County Extension Office.
+Use of the 4-H name and emblem within a county is subject to approval by the County Extension Office.
 Use on a multi-county or state basis must be approved by the State 4-H Program Leader.

-12.2 State and National Memorandum of Understandings
+12.2.
+State and National Memorandum of Understandings

-12.2.1 4-H/FFA
+12.2.1.
+4-H/FFA